 What is the High Potential program?

 The High Potential (HP) Program provides individualized support services to first-generation college students who enroll in the program.
-Operating since 1973, the HP program admits an average of 40 students to participate in the Summer Bridge program and an average of 90 students for the HP First Year Advising Cohort.
+Operating since 1973, the HP program admits an average of 40 students to participate in the Summer Academic Institute for Leaders and Scholars (SAILS) and an average of 50 students for the HP First Year Advising Cohort (FYAC).
 HP students receive intensive support services in the first year at Saint Mary’s College and ongoing support throughout students' sophomore, junior and senior years.

 What are the benefits of being in the High Potential program?

 HP students receive additional support services while enrolled in the program.
-Students may participate in a two-week Summer Bridge program and a First Year Advising Cohort.
-The two-week Summer Bridge program includes taking college-level classes and workshops for .50 credits.
+Students may participate in the two-week SAILS program and a HP FYAC.
+The two-week SAILS program includes taking college-level classes and workshops for .50 credits.
 HP students also attend a .25 credit HP FYAC weekly class during the fall AND spring semesters, earning an additional .50 credits.
 Successful completion of the HP program in the first year will earn students a total of 1.0 credit at no cost to HP students.

 Am I eligible for the High Potential program?